How to Use Warehouse Quality Control to Improve Shipping Workflows

 7. Scatter Diagram

 A scatter diagram helps illustrate the relationship between two variables.
+You can determine how intense two factors correlate or if they share a positive or negative relationship.
+This allows managers to know whether to further investigate the variables or look for something more relevant.
 For example, warehouse managers can use it to identify the relationship between the number daily orders and the number of errors.

 Well-executed warehouse quality control procedures have the potential to significantly improve fulfillment accuracy.
 The challenge is adhering to them under the inevitable pressures of speed and urgency.
 But as long as you stay committed, your employees will follow suit.